 Results of nocturnal surveys and associated follow-up visits

 Data sheets (copies of original field forms or spreadsheet data compilations)

+Maps of all NSO detections and survey routes (call points, follow-ups, etc).
+Maps that include pertinent geographic and topographic features set at an appropriate scale that clearly depicts detection locations and survey routes are helpful.

 Results of any pre-consultation with the California Department of Fish and Wildlife (CDFW) and/or CAL FIRE